Request for Extra Selection

 - If one of the above limitations affects you but still wants to take the course, please enter the Academic Information System and apply for extra selection.

-- The instructor will decide to approve or not, and then you will get the notification via email.
-If the instructor approves, the Academic Information System will immediately add the course to your course list.
+- The instructor will decide to approve or not, and you will get the notification via email.
+If the instructor agrees, the Academic Information System will immediately add the course to your course list.
 Please log into the Students' Inquiry System to query the results.

 - You can check your application status online.